Liverpool transfers: Alexander-Arnold signs new five-year Liverpool deal | Goal.com

 He is, however, currently sidelined with a knee injury sustained in the 1-0 win over Brighton last time out, dealing a blow to the Reds as they aim to win the Premier League title in 2018-19.

-With Joe Gomez also out injured, Klopp is likely to turn to James Milner at right-back for Saturday's meeting with Crystal Palace.
+With Joe Gomez also out injured, Klopp is likely to turn to James Milner at right-back for Saturday's meeting with Crystal Palace, while Dejan Lovren is also unavailable.

 Liverpool are currently four points clear of Manchester City in the Premier League title race, while they also have a Champions League last-16 tie against Bayern Munich to look forward to.

-Alexander-Arnold has featured in 22 games in all competitions for the Reds so far this season, scoring one goal.
+Alexander-Arnold has featured in 22 games in all competitions for the Reds so far this season, scoring one goal - a direct free-kick in the 3-0 win over Watford.

 Speaking to the club's official website about the new contract, the 20-year-old said: "I'm ecstatic and really proud.
 I feel privileged to have the support and the trust the club has in me to offer me a new deal.